U.S. retailers benefit from warmer April as sales bounce back

-A number of large U.S. retailers, including Costco Wholesale Corp (COST.O) and Victoria's Secret parent L Brands Inc (LB.N), reported April comparable sales above expectations, helped in part by a later Easter that pushed sales from March, and the end of a harsh winter that had kept many shoppers at home.
+A number of large U.S. retailers, including Costco Wholesale Corp and Victoria's Secret parent L Brands Inc, reported April comparable sales above expectations, helped in part by a later Easter that pushed sales from March, and the end of a harsh winter that had kept many shoppers at home.

-A group of 10 retailers - which does not include such giants as Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Best Buy Co (BBY.N) - reported a 6.4 percent increase in April comparable sales, better than the 4.1 percent rise analysts had expected, according to Thomson Reuters' same-store sales index.
+A group of nine retailers - which does not include giants like Wal-Mart Stores Inc, Target Corp and Best Buy Co - reported a 5.6 percent increase in April comparable sales, better than the 4.1 percent rise analysts expected, according to Thomson Reuters' same-store sales index.

 "The April performance was strong and suggested that pent-up demand helped," said Michael Niemira, chief economist at the International Council of Shopping Centers.